-Can you deduct your car insurance from your taxes?
+Can you deduct car insurance from your taxes?

-If you use your vehicle for business purposes and have a business use car insurance policy, you can deduct all necessary and ordinary costs relating to your car.
-The finer details — including what business-use car insurance is and what paperwork you need — is outlined below.
+If you use your vehicle for business purposes and have a business use car insurance policy, you can deduct your car expenses as business expenses.
+The finer details — including business-use car insurance and the paperwork required to claim a deduction for auto insurance costs — are outlined below.

 The only way to claim car insurance as a deduction on your tax return is if you utilize your vehicle for business purposes.
 A business-use policy is defined rather vaguely.
 Usually, it involves using your standard vehicle, i.e., not a work truck, for personal and business uses.
 For example, a door-to-door salesperson.

-Each insurance company defines business uses differently.
+Each insurance company defines business-use differently.
 So, if you’re uncertain, speak to your insurance agent.
-This will not only be important for determining if you qualify for the right deduction but making sure you're covered for your business-related driving needs.
+This will be important for determining if you qualify for the right deduction but making sure you're covered for your business-related driving needs.

 How much does business-use car insurance cost?

 Business-use insurance is usually more expensive than a standard personal policy.
-On average, a business-use policy costs 10% more than a pleasure-use policy.
+On average, a business-use auto insurance policy costs 10% more than a pleasure-use policy.

 Taxes and car insurance: summary